Using your home made compost

 Spring is the time to use your compost.
 It will feed your growing

 plants and add richness and life to the soil.
-Autumn spread compost
+Compost spread in the

 is largely wasted, as the goodness will be leached away by winter